singlecla/singlecla/cla.md

 For example, I might say:

-> I created this pull request while at work for Example, Inc.  They may have the legal rights to license copyrights and patents in it.
+> I did this work while on the job for Example, Inc.  They may have the legal rights to license copyrights and patents in it.
 I asked my manager for permission to contribute, and she pointed me to the company's open source policy, which is online at <https://example.com/open-source-policy>.

 ### Company and Client CLAs